 Threadlock should be applied to absolutely clean threads.
 Clean ALL parts prior to assembly with ordinary spray-type brake cleaner that is available from any auto parts store.
 Use compressed air to remove every trace of the brake cleaner before the threadlock is applied to the fastener.
 If compressed air is not available, let the part air dry or use a hair dryer on it.
 Apply just enough blue threadlock to cover 2-4 threads of the stud, screw, or bolt.
 If using red threadlock on studs, cover all of the threads on the stud that go into the stud's threaded hole.
 Green threadlock is applied sparingly to the joint between the nut and the screw or bolt.
 Tighten all fittings to the recommended torque value.

-MOST THREADED FASTENERS Miniplane and other manufacturers recommend that ALL nuts and bolts be assembled using medium strength (BLUE) threadlock.
-Failure to use thread lock will invariably result in things falling apart at the most inconvenient time.
+Miniplane and other manufacturers recommend that most nuts and bolts be assembled using medium strength (BLUE) threadlock.
+Failure to use threadlock will invariably result in things loosening up at the most inconvenient times.

-Note: Important parts of paramotors may not be assembled with threadlock at the factory.
-Pilots should be certain that the redrive and exhaust port studs have been assembled with RED threadlock.
-Test these fasteners to see if they cannot be unscrewed with reasonable force.
-If you can remove the studs with ordinary tools, they were not assembled with RED threadlock.
+Note: Important parts of new paramotors may not have threadlock on them but should.
+Pilots should be certain that redrive and exhaust port studs are screwed into their casings with RED threadlock.
+Test these fasteners to ensure that they cannot be loosened with reasonable force.
+If you can easily remove the studs with ordinary tools, they were not assembled with RED threadlock.